Katulos/aiogram-fsm-sqlitestorage/README.md

 > When it was necessary for my project, I did not find such projects as [osf4/sqlitestorage](https://github.com/osf4/sqlitestorage) or [sashaferrum/aiogram_sqlite_storage](https://github.com/sashaferrum/aiogram_sqlite_storage) :sob: and adapted [this fork](https://github.com/LehaSex/SQLiteStorage) to my needs.
 > More forks to the God of forks! :laughing:

-> [!CAUTION]
-> This package may conflict with the packages listed above!
-Be careful!

 Simple aiogram FSM storage, stores all FSM data in SQLite database

 Intended to replace `MemoryStorage` for simple cases where you want to keep states between bot restarts.